Family-friendly zoos to visit

 African Lion Safari | Cambridge

-Ontario’s zoos and animal parks bring the wonderful world of wildlife to you.
-Experience unforgettable, up-close-and-personal sightings and interactions and learn all about the advancements in preservation and conservation of these precious animals and their habitats.
+Experience unforgettable, up-close-and-personal sightings and interactions and learn about the advancements in preservation and conservation of precious animals, insecta and their habitats.

 Toronto Zoo

 The Toronto Zoo is Canada’s largest animal attraction, housing over 5000 animals on close to 300 hectares.
-The park features seven distinct sections that represent key zoological habitats: Indo-Malaya, Africa, Americas, Tundra Trek, Australasia, Eurasia and the Canadian Domain.
+The park features seven distinct sections that represent key zoological habitats of Indo-Malaya, Africa, Americas, Tundra Trek, Australasia, Eurasia and the Canadian Domain.

 Location: 2000 Meadowvale Road, Toronto